pulsed with excitement as children jumped up and down and shouted out answers to pop culture questions during an intense round of Five Second Rule.

-All twenty kids were participating in the summer camp program, inside the store’s new activity area: Event Avenue.
+All twenty kids were participating in the program, inside the store’s new activity area: Event Avenue.

 Event Avenue was created as a designated space for events, programs, classes and birthday parties hosted by the Hobby Shop, explained employee Cathy Zavoskas.
 The shop celebrated Event Avenue’s grand opening in June.